Gail Ann Dorsey

 From 1993 to 1996, Dorsey also recorded and toured with Tears for Fears, and collaborated on songwriting with the band.
 She appeared in several of the band's promo videos throughout this period.

-Her diverse range of work includes performances and recordings with, among others, The National, Lenny Kravitz, Bryan Ferry, Boy George, the Indigo Girls, Khaled, Jane Siberry, The The, Skin, Gwen Stefani, Charlie Watts, Seal, Gang of Four, Susan Werner, Ani DiFranco and Dar Williams.
+Her diverse range of work includes performances and recordings with The National, Lenny Kravitz, Bryan Ferry, Boy George, the Indigo Girls, Khaled, Jane Siberry, The The, Skin, Gwen Stefani, Charlie Watts, Seal, Gang of Four, Susan Werner, Ani DiFranco and Dar Williams.

 In addition, Dorsey has released three solo albums: The Corporate World (1988), Rude Blue (1992), and I Used To Be...
 (2003).

 Early life

 Dorsey grew up in the 1970s in West Philadelphia.
 She played guitar from the age of nine and cites Mark Farner of Grand Funk Railroad, Terry Kath of Chicago, Jimi Hendrix, and Nancy Wilson of Heart as early influences.
 She acquired a bass guitar shortly after her 14th birthday but did not consider herself a bass player until she was 20.
 She also wrote feature-length screenplays to accompany some of her musical compositions.

 Dorsey attended the California Institute of the Arts in the School of Film and Video.
 Her screenplays and short Super 8 films earned her a full scholarship.
 Dorsey was the only woman in her freshman class and the youngest woman to be admitted to the Live Action department up to that point.
 After completing three semesters she felt unsuited for the film industry and once again turned to a career in music.